elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

 ---

 ## Too complicated?
-Enter Kubernetes…
+Enter Kubernetes...

- * Do one thing and do it well…
+ * Do one thing and do it well...

      - Use Microservices approach with Kubernetes